intnserina/intnserina/README.md

 Software Engineering Student
 ----------------------------

-I am currently an undergraduate student at Universiti Teknologi Malaysia, Skudai, Joho and is taking the Computer Science course, specifically in Software Engineering.
+I am currently an undergraduate student at Universiti Teknologi Malaysia, Skudai, Johor and is taking the Computer Science course, specifically in Software Engineering.
 I have experiences in coding using multiple languages, which is Java and C++.

 * 🌍  I'm based in Skudai, Johor Bahru, Johor
 * 🖥️  See my portfolio at [My E-Portfolio](http://ins_portfolio.com)